 While you’re visiting, be sure to take a trip on the PEAK 2 PEAK Gondola, where you will travel between Whistler and Blackcomb mountains and witness majestic alpine views.
 Once off the gondola and on the mountain, there’s a vast network of walking/hiking trails available to all visitors.
 Enjoy a family-friendly walk through mountain rubble, or test your limits along ridgelines and climbing steep elevations.
 The views of both these mountains are incredibly rewarding.

-Spend your day shopping the streets of Whistler Village and treat yourself to meals from one (or a few!) of these fabulous restaurants:
+Spend your day shopping the streets of Whistler Village and treat yourself to meals from one (or a few!) of the town’s fabulous restaurants.

 Endless Road Trip Inspiration

 These suggestions are just a few of many wonderful road trip routes that will create lasting memories.
-Talk to our destination experts about planning your Canadian road trip.
-Simply fill in the form below or call our experts on 1 877 902 1616 if you’d like to consider soaking up some summer sunshine on one of these adventure-packed road trips!
+Talk to our Destination Experts about planning your Canadian road trip.
+Simply call our experts at 1.877.902.1616, or browse our wide selection of vacation rentals along your desired route if you’d like to consider soaking up some summer sunshine on one of these adventure-packed road trips!